rurbin3/ZKit-Framework/README.md

 It can generate keylogger, rootkit (reverse shell and file transfer) , run dos attacks , controllers for having the fun and can fool AVs with random variable names , encryption of malware and decrypting in runtime .

+still want other payloads ? take a look at [zkit-market](https://github.com/000Zer000/ZKit-Market) . nothing there you might like ? build you own and fork ZKit-Payload-Template and build your payload and see your payload listed in the market .
+[Need Tutorial](https://github.com/000Zer000/ZKit-Framework/wiki/Creating-My-Own-Payload) !?
+Sure .
+Everything that is new needs tutorial.

 Special Thanks to this project's first watcher and stargazer [Flechablanca19](https://github.com/flechablanca19)

 Special Thanks to LAVAlAnDss .
 This project's first donor.

 Need an update , found an issue or want a feature ?
-Fell free to [open an issue and please use templates](https://github.com/000Zer000/ZKit-Framework/issues/new/choose)and tell me your idea .
+Fell free to [open an issue and please use templates](https://github.com/000Zer000/ZKit-Framework/issues/new/choose) and tell me your idea .

 have an idea ? or have a request ?
 [Now you can contact me](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#contact-author)